skip to main content

 If you are someone who has a fund of any size in place for financial emergencies, such as car repairs, medical bills, or in this case, unexpected income loss, when is the appropriate time to tap into it?

-According to financial literacy educator Deborah Sawyerr, now may be the right time to use your emergency savings, since the emergency has arrived.
+According to financial literacy educator Deborah Sawyerr, a true emergency may be the right time to use your emergency savings.

 “Emergency savings are for these types of rainy days.
 I would absolutely recommend that they dig into their emergency savings for times like this,” she says.
 “This will minimize worries like, ‘How will I cope financially or how will I be able to afford to pay for my bills?’”

-Marlene Schmidt, certified spending planner at Insight Spending Planners, also says in these unprecedented times, it’s even more important to hold on to whatever cash you have:
+Marlene Schmidt, a certified spending planner at Insight Spending Planners, says it’s important to hold on to whatever cash you have:

 “Before you withdraw money from your emergency savings, ask yourself, ‘Do I need to spend this money right now?’
 There are plenty of expenses that may seem important, but are they worth risking your ability to weather the storm?”